Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

-To study how gradient descent attenuates errors across frequencies, we examine the loss in the Fourier domain and its dependence on the frequency $k$.
+We study frequency-dependent error attenuation by expressing the loss in Fourier space.
 In the early stage of training, the weights typically satisfy $|w_j|\ll 1$, so the last term in \eqref{eqn:FTW} can be approximated by

 Hence, the magnitude of the contribution from frequency $k$ to the gradient with respect to $\theta_{lj}$ is

 where $F_{j}$ is an $O(1)$ function depending on $\theta_{j}$ and $k$. $\exp\!\left(-\lvert \pi k/(2w_j)\rvert\right)$ indicates that low-frequency components dominate the initialized weights, while high-frequency components are exponentially suppressed.